TobiasBerg/dotfiles/README.md

 # dotfiles

 This is my dotfiles.
-Used primarily for synching stuff between my VPS and my laptop
+Used primarily for synching stuff between my own computers and servers